Swans’ Months 4 to 6

 Normally though, a young swan will have left its parents when its feathers are still primarily brown.
 The whiter the swan gets, the more aggressive the cob and pen will be in chasing off the youngster.
 Eventually, it starts to look too much like an adult swan (i.e. a threat to the parents and territory), the attacks get too much for the offspring to take and it finally departs for pastures new..... its new independent life would have just started.

-The next section will discuss what happens now.
+The next section will discuss what happens now in their lives.